artsy/artsy.github.io/_posts/2023-03-07-nextjs-at-artsy-retrospective.markdown

 ### Back At Artsy...

-With all of this in mind, and with the uncertainly around long-term support for Next.js `pages` (amongst other things), we recently decided to hit pause on future development in our new Partner CMS rebuild.
+With all of this in mind, and with the uncertainty around long-term support for Next.js `pages` (amongst other things), we recently decided to hit pause on future development in our new Partner CMS rebuild.
 Weighing a few different factors (many entirely unrelated to Next), including a team reorg that allowed